ddc-java-14/greentrax/docs/index.md

 - Individuals who are looking to understand their spending habits.

-  > As someone who has always struggled with having enough money at the end of the month, being able to record my expenses and having them organized in an understandable way would help me trim my budget.
+  > As a new homeowner, my budget is tighter than it has been in the past.
+Being able to record my spending habits and having them organized in an understandable way would help me see where my money is going and allow me to eliminate unnecessary expenses.

 ## Functionality